-- Use auto override conflict resolution by selecting the Conflict Policy dropdown auto override option in the Decision Table. - Ignore conflicts by selecting the Conflict Policy dropdown ignore option in the Decision Table. - Use manual conflict resolution by selecting the Conflict Policy dropdown manual option in the Decision Table and set Conflict Resolution for each conflicting rule in the dialog by selecting cells in the Conflict Resolution area with the Show Conflicts checkbox selected. - Change the Decision Table to remove an overlap. - Combine actions to remove conflicts.
+- Use auto override conflict resolution by selecting the Conflict Policy and then auto override option in the Decision Table. - Ignore conflicts by selecting the Conflict Policy and then ignore option in the Decision Table. - Use manual conflict resolution by selecting the Conflict Policy and then manual option in the Decision Table and set Conflict Resolution for each conflicting rule in the dialog by selecting cells in the Conflict Resolution area with the Show Conflicts checkbox selected. - Change the Decision Table to remove an overlap. - Combine actions to remove conflicts.